Trusted WordPress tutorials, when you need them most.

 Tip 1: Redirect Users After Form Submission in WordPress

-The easiest way of redirecting users after they’ve filled out a form is by using WPForms.
-It’s the best contact form plugin for WordPress, and over 6 million professionals use it to create different types of forms for their websites, including us.
+The easiest way to redirect users after a form submission is to use WPForms, the best contact form plugin for WordPress.
+Over 6 million professionals, including our own team, use it to create different types of forms.

-We actually use WPForms to display contact forms and manage site migration requests, among other things.
-It’s been a great experience, and you should see our complete WPForms review to find out why we highly recommend it!
+At WPBeginner, we use WPForms to display contact forms and manage site migration requests, among other things.
+It’s been a great experience, and you should see our complete WPForms review to find out why we highly recommend it.

 WPForms' homepage

-WPForms comes with a built-in setting that lets you choose whether to show a thank you message, a specific page, or redirect users to another URL.
-Plus, you get a drag-and-drop form builder to easily customize your form.
+WPForms includes a built-in setting that lets you choose to display a thank-you message, show a specific page, or redirect users to another URL.
+You get a drag-and-drop form builder to easily customize your form.

-For this tutorial, we’ll use the WPForms Lite version because it is free to use, and you can redirect users after form submission in just a few clicks.
-There is also a WPForms Pro version, which offers 2,000+ pre-built form templates, customization options, and powerful addons.
+For this tutorial, we’ll use WPForms Lite because it is free and lets you redirect users in just a few clicks.
+There is also a WPForms Pro version, offering over 2,000 pre-built form templates, advanced customization, and powerful addons.

 Upon activation, you will see the WPForms welcome page in your WordPress dashboard.
+Click the ‘Create Your First Form’ button.
 Go ahead and click the ‘Create Your First Form’ button.

 Create your first form